Both Girls and Boys Can Wear Pink

 Pink and blue shades have a chill look about them.

 - Nike Tanjun Racer (Blue, Pink) - Coming from the Japanese word.
 “Tanjun” which means “simplicity,” these sneakers ooze a straightforward, back-to-basics style.
 The blue mesh uppers are simply adorned by bright pink Swoosh logos, Flywire cables, and collars.
-The shoes have a sleeker and more lightweight build than its predecessor, the Tanjun.
+The sleeker Tanjun Racer and more lightweight than its predecessor, the Tanjun.

 - Nike Flyknit Air Max 2016 (Blue Glow/Pink Blast) - With Air Max tech that’s even more flexible than previous Air Max Flyknit releases, the Flyknit Air Max 2016 provides a more balanced ride.
 The Flyknit uppers adjust to the contours of the feet, delivering a sock-like wearing comfort.